Towards AI as Colleagues: Multi-Agent System Improves Structured Ideation Processes: Results

 \subsection{RQ1: Collaborative Experience with Multi-AI Colleagues}

 To address RQ1, we operationalized collaborative experience into three dimensions: complementary strengths, teammate-like relationships, and engagement.
 We observed significant differences across all, with MultiColleagues rated more positively than Baseline.
-We present results for each dimension below, drawing on both post-system evaluation responses (Table~\ref{tab:rq2_experience}) and interviews.
+We present results for each dimension, drawing on both post-system quantitative survey evaluations (Table~\ref{tab:rq2_experience}) and interviews.